Milligan Campus Overlook

 What is the tentative schedule for the conference?

-This year’s conference will include a graduate school fair at the end.
+This year’s conference will include a graduate school fair.
 Participating colleges and universities will be present to answer questions about their graduate programs.
 Interested vendors can register to participate in this part of the program using the registration form.
+The cost to vendors is $30 and will include a table.

 Where can I stay?